svg-sprite/svg-sprite/README.md

 ### Output modes

-At the moment, *svg-sprite* supports **five different output modes** (i.e. sprite types), each of them having it's own characteristics and use cases.
+At the moment, *svg-sprite* supports **five different output modes** (i.e. sprite types), each of them has its own characteristics and use cases.
 It's up to you to decide which sprite type is the best choice for your project.
 The `mode` option controls which sprite types are created.
 You may enable more than one output mode at a time — *svg-sprite* will happily create several sprites in parallel.

 To enable the creation of a specific sprite type with default values, simply set the appropriate `mode` property to `true`: